B. rustc Command-Line Interface¶

 Compiler argument

-indicates which lints emit their diagnostics as errors.
+-Dindicates which lints emit their diagnostics as errors.
 This compiler argument may be used to treat warnings as errors.
-An error stops compilation while a warning does not.<lints>
+An error stops compilation while a warning does not.<lints>must be a comma-separated list of lint names and lint category names.
+The list must contain at least one element.Example:

 $ rustc -D warnings,absolute-paths-not-starting-with-crate